meme8383/school-bot-demo/README.md

 This is a discord bot to manage a school discord.
 This is a modified version of a bot I created for my school's discord server which does not include any private information.

+This bot is designed to help people find others in a specific class, find out who a specific discord user is, and many other school-related tasks.
+This is not a bot with moderation commands or other basic functions.
+It is designed to work alongside other bots, as it has functions that no other bot would have and that would be useful to mainly this discord server.

 # File Explanation:

 bot.py - The bot python code